-This compliance supplement must be used in conjunction with the OMB 2022 Compliance Supplement which will be issued in the summer.
+This compliance supplement should be used in conjunction with the OMB 2023 Compliance Supplement.
 This includes "Part 3 - Compliance Requirements," for the types that apply, "Part 6 - Internal Control," and "Part 4 - Agency Program" requirements if the Agency issued guidance for a specific program.
 The OMB Compliance Supplement is Section A of the State Compliance Supplement.